Site icon BIG

 Troubleshooting Common Issues

-1. Wilting plants: Indicates insufficient water flow; check hoses or refill globes.
+1. Wilting plants: Indicates insufficient water flow; check hoses or refill bulbs.

 2. Waterlogged soil: May occur if irrigation runs too long; adjust timer or emitter output.